FineUploader/fine-uploader/readme.md

 * `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files.
 * `clearStoredFiles()` - Clears the internal list of stored files.
 Only applicable when `autoUpload` is set to false.
 * `getInProgress()` - Returns the number of files that are either currently uploading or files waiting in line for upload.
 * `retry(String fileId)` - Orders the uploader to make another attempt at uploading a specific file.
 A NO-OP if the server prohibits retries on a failed file via the <code>preventRetryResponseProperty</code>.
+Note that this operation does respect the <code>maxConnections</code> value, so if all connections are accounted for, the retry attempt will be queued until a connection opens up.

 <br/>
 ### Internet Explorer Limitations ###